kodsmed/graphdrawer/components/graphdrawer/testreport-2.md

 # Test report 2 - Manual test report

 This is a test report for the GraphDrawer component and its included classes.
+Before all tests, make sure the component appears correctly in the browser.

 Test: Manual testing
 Version: 1.0.0